Lingkai981/Graph-Analytics-Benchmarks/Docker/README.md

      ```bash
      sudo docker load -i flash-mpi-v0.4.tar
      ```
    2. On all machines, create identical folders to store datasets.
-Then, download the following datasets and place them into these folders.
+Then, download the following datasets and place them into these folders:
       - [flash-edges-8-Standard]()
       - [flash-edges-9-Standard]()
       - [flash-edges-8-Density]()